-Hawaiʻi’s Climate Advisory Team (CAT) was convened by Governor Josh Green, M.D., to develop community-informed policy recommendations that drive the state’s climate-related disaster policies for the next legislative session in 2025.
+Hawaiʻi’s Climate Advisory Team (CAT) was convened by Governor Josh Green, M.D., to develop community-informed policy recommendations that drive the state’s climate-related disaster policies for the 2025 legislative session.

 Phase 1: Initial Fact Finding

-In the initial fact-finding phase of our work, we are meeting with subject matter experts in areas that range from environmental justice, climate science, insurance markets, land stewardship, state agencies, and grassroots community advocates, to understand the unique aspects of the challenges we face and the policy solutions that can be achieved.
+In the initial fact-finding phase of our work, we met with subject matter experts in areas that included environmental justice, climate science, insurance markets, land stewardship, state agencies and grassroots community advocates to understand the unique aspects of the challenges we face and the policy solutions that can be achieved.

 The work of the CAT is forward-looking and focused on promoting resilience and recovery capabilities for our state.